brianglass/anastasis/files/thursday_matins4.md

 font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">As is your wont, O Nicholas, take pity on us who at every moment are dreadfully storm-tossed by the circumstances of life, the deceits of demons and the assaults of evil people, that we may call you blessed.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Remember, O my soul, the dread day and hour when the Master is going to bring you to judgement and to judge your hidden deeds, and cry to him: Save me, O Saviour, at NicholasÂ’ entreaties.</span>
+font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Remember, O my soul, the dread day and hour when the Master is going to bring you to judgement and to judge your hidden deeds, and cry to him: Save me, O Saviour, at Nicholas’ entreaties.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-fareast-font-family:&quot;MS Mincho&quot;;color:red">Theotokion.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Joyfully we bring you GabrielÂ’s greeting, and we cry: Hail Paradise, who ever keep in your midst the tree of life: all-glorious palace of the Word, hail all-spotless Virgin!</span>
+font-family:&quot;Book Antiqua&quot;;mso-fareast-font-family:&quot;MS Mincho&quot;">Joyfully we bring you Gabriel’s greeting, and we cry: Hail Paradise, who ever keep in your midst the tree of life: all-glorious palace of the Word, hail all-spotless Virgin!</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-fareast-font-family:&quot;MS Mincho&quot;;color:red">Aposticha of Lauds.
 Of the Apostles.</span>